hyotang666/jingoh/tester/doc/the-push-instance-form.F.md

 ## Arguments and Values:

-place := symbol as variable.
+place := symbol as variable. (be evaluated)

-type := symbol as issue name.
+type := symbol as issue name. (be not evaluated)

-test-form := symbol as variable which contains test-form.
+test-form := symbol as variable which contains test-form. (be evaluated)

-expected := symbol as variable which contains expected.
+expected := symbol as variable which contains expected. (be not evaluated)

-actual := symbol as variable which contains actual.
+actual := symbol as variable which contains actual. (be evaluated)

-position := integer as file-position
+position := integer as file-position (be evaluated)

-params := key value pair for constructing TYPE.
+params := key value pair for constructing TYPE. (be evaluated)

 result := form